Electricity rates will jump by more than 800%

 The government has not yet decided on the tariffs applied to individuals, but those for trade and industry will increase by 43 to 61%, he said.
 The CEB will also be able to rely on the contribution of users who hold dollars, such as exporting companies, in order to finance the import of oil and spare parts.

 Since the beginning of the year, diesel prices have more than quadrupled and those of gasoline more than doubled in Sri Lanka, where these two fuels are in short supply.
-The Minister of Energy, Kanchana Wijesekera, said he could not give a timetable for the next deliveries in a country entirely dependent on foreign countries for its oil supply.
+The Minister of Energy, Kanchana Wijesekera, said he might not give a timetable for the next deliveries in a country entirely dependent on foreign countries for its oil supply.

-The minister, after apologizing to motorists on Sunday, announced that two of his colleagues were on their way to Moscow to negotiate lower fuel prices.
+The minister, following apologizing to motorists on Sunday, announced that two of his colleagues were on their way to Moscow to negotiate lower fuel prices.
 Mr. Wijesekera himself went to Qatar to also negotiate a drop in the prices of hydrocarbons supplied to Sri Lanka.

 On Monday, the government was forced to announce the suspension of all fuel sales for two weeks, from midnight on the night of Monday to Tuesday, except in essential sectors such as health.